puppetlabs/best-practices/separate-hieradata-repository.md

 * Deployment process still dependant on promotion through static tiers

-The `Puppetfile` is used to manage this separate repository when following this best practise.
+The `Puppetfile` is used to manage this separate repository when following this best practice.

 # Expectations

-All new customers working with someone in CS should be directed to follow this best practise if, and only if, there is an identified need for decoupling as described above.
+All new customers working with someone in CS should be directed to follow this best practice if, and only if, there is an identified need for decoupling as described above.

-This best practise may also be applied to existing users if a need is identified.
-However application of this best practise to an existing user may not straight forward.
-The impact of adopting this best practise for an existing user's workflow(s) should be explored and considered.
+This best practice may also be applied to existing users if a need is identified.
+However application of this best practice to an existing user may not straight forward.
+The impact of adopting this best practice for an existing user's workflow(s) should be explored and considered.

-# Best Practise Details
+# Best Practice Details

 ## Users on Puppet Enterprise 2016.4 and later